 - ENJOY it – it really is an amazing spectacle!!

-Anybody going to the PyeongChang 2018 Winter Olympics this month? 🙂
+Did anybody go to the PyeongChang 2018 Winter Olympics? 🙂